the-human-colossus-foundation/oca-spec/docs/specification/README.md

   :::

 - **Array[data type]**: a data type that defines a structure that holds several data items or elements of the same data type.
 When you want to store many pieces of data that are related and have the same data type, it is often better to use an array instead of many separate variables (e.g., `Array[Text]`, `Array[Numeric]`, etc.).

-#### Flagged attributes

-Any attributes defined in a Capture Base that may contain identifying information about entities (i.e., personally identifiable information (PII) or quasi-identifiable information (QII)) can be flagged.

-The Blinding Identity Taxonomy (BIT) \[[KAN2020](#ref-KAN2020)\] is a practical tool for any practitioner whose organisation has custody or control of a dataset containing identifiable information about entities, including a natural person, organisation, or device with signing capabilities that make that entity uniquely identifiable.
-For example, data protection officers and schema issuers can use the BIT to flag a list of elements which require cryptographic encoding to reduce the risk of identifying a data principal.

 ### Overlays